maxwellsdm1867/spikeTriggeredMoments/README.md

    noiseMatrix = noiseMatrix / std(noiseMatrix(:));
    ```

-4. **Patch Sampling**: Natural image patches are sampled from specified locations using the **universal function** `getNaturalImagePatchFromLocation2_universal()`, which works seamlessly from both MATLAB and Python environments
+4. **Patch Sampling**: Natural image patches are sampled from specified locations using the **universal function** `getNaturalImagePatchFromLocation2_universal()`, which:
+   - Works seamlessly from both MATLAB and Python environments
+   - Maintains full backward compatibility with the original function
+   - Provides enhanced error handling and cross-platform support
+   - **RECOMMENDED**: Replace all uses of `getNaturalImagePatchFromLocation2()` with this universal version

 5. **Trial Structure**: Each epoch contains multiple noise repeats (`numNoiseRepeats`) with precise timing based on `preTime`, `stimTime`, and `tailTime`